letsencrypt/website/content/en/about.md

 We give people the digital certificates they need in order to enable HTTPS (SSL/TLS) for websites, for free, in the most user-friendly way we can.
 We do this because we want to create a more secure and privacy-respecting Web.

+You can read about our most recent year in review by [downloading our annual report](/documents/2019-ISRG-Annual-Report-Desktop.pdf).

 The key principles behind Let's Encrypt are:

 * <strong>Free:</strong> Anyone who owns a domain name can use Let's Encrypt to obtain a trusted certificate